narmeshnigam/karyalaywebsite/CDN_SETUP.md

 ## Overview

-The Karyalay Portal System supports CDN integration for serving static assets (CSS, JavaScript, images, fonts) to improve page load times and reduce server load.
+The SellerPortal System supports CDN integration for serving static assets (CSS, JavaScript, images, fonts) to improve page load times and reduce server load.

 ## Benefits of Using a CDN